PureMagic: A Dynamic Scheduler for Lattice Surgery

 \subsection{Magic State Cultivation}

 Universal quantum computation requires magic states, which cannot be initialized fault-tolerantly.
 Traditional approaches rely on \emph{distillation}, a process that consumes many noisy resource states to produce a single high-fidelity one~\cite{bravyi2005universal,fowler2012surface}.
 The overhead is substantial: a single 15-to-1 distillation block~\cite{Litinski_2019} requires 11 dedicated logical qubit patches and produces one magic state every 11 logical cycles.
 To deliver magic states at a steady rate of one per logical cycle, as assumed by static schedulers, 11 blocks must be operated in a staggered pipeline, requiring 121 logical qubits for one magic state.
 For lower error rates, two-level 225-to-1 distillation is needed, requiring 176 dedicated logical qubit patches per magic state output port~\cite{Litinski_2019}.
 These factory patches are placed along the grid boundary and are never available for routing or data storage, representing a significant hidden overhead that is typically not counted in reported qubit numbers.

 Recent work by Gidney et al.~\cite{gidney2024cultivation} introduced \emph{cultivation}, a far more efficient approach using the same physical resources as a single logical qubit.
 Cultivation proceeds in three stages.
 First, \emph{injection} creates the initial encoded T state (an intermediate, low-fidelity precursor to the final magic state) in a low-distance code.
-Second, \emph{cultivation} gradually increases reliability using ``check-grow-stabilize" cycles with post-selection (shots are discarded when any error is detected).
+Second, the \emph{cultivation} stage gradually increases reliability using ``check-grow-stabilize" cycles with post-selection (shots are discarded when any error is detected).
 Finally, the \emph{escape} stage quickly boosts the code distance to prevent the highly reliable state from degrading.
-At this point the code is ``grafted” into a matchable surface-code-like patch, yielding a high-fidelity \emph{magic state} ready for injection.
-Cultivation's efficiency enables more practical algorithm implementations and compact architectures~\cite{gidney2025factor2048bitrsa}, but existing scheduling algorithms have not thoroughly studied its implications for resource management.
+At this point the code is ``grafted" into a matchable surface-code-like patch, yielding a high-fidelity \emph{magic state} ready for injection.
+Cultivation's efficiency enables more practical algorithm implementations and compact architectures~\cite{gidney2025factor2048bitrsa}, but its stochastic completion time requires a dynamic scheduler that can adapt to variable magic state availability.